rubrikinc/rubrik-extension-for-vcd/README.md

 * Login form in use in settings until persistent credential storage has been implemented

-# VMWare LCM
+# VMware LCM

-Since this extension is reliant on the using VMWare's Plugin Lifecycle Management, the following steps are required to install LCM:
+Since this extension is reliant on the using VMware's Plugin Lifecycle Management, the following steps are required to install LCM:

-## Obtain Vmware SDK
+## Obtain VMware SDK
-First, we need to clone and build the latest VMWare SDK and build the Plugin:
+First, we need to clone and build the latest VMware SDK and build the Plugin:

 ```
 git clone https://github.com/rubrik-devops/vcd-ext-sdk.git